Using nushell with kubectl

 ╰───┴────────────┴──────┴────────────────────────────────────┴────────────┴──────────────────────╯

-One challenge is that when you kubectl returns json, there is a lot of data.
-You can use the nushell columns command to understand all of the columns that are available.
+One challenge is that when kubectl returns JSON, there is a lot of data.
+You can use the nushell columns command to understand all of the available columns.

 kubectl get pods -o json | from json | get items | flatten | columns